sourcefuse/arc-saas/services/subscription-service/README.md

 A Microservice for handling subscription management operations.
 It provides -

-- plan creations and management - plan includes plan tier - silo/pooled
+- Plan creations and management - plan includes plan tier - silo/pooled
-- Add or Update Plan Items/Services/Resources to Plans - plan items are the offerings to user with in the selected plan
+- Add or Update Plan Items/Services/Resources to Plans - plan items are the offerings to user within the selected plan.
+- Plan and its feature management.
+- Create or Update Subscriptions.
+- Get information about expired or expiring subscriptions.
 - Billing & Invoice Management.

 ## Billing & Invoicing

-we have created a package [loopback4-billing](https://github.com/sourcefuse/loopback4-billing) that is designed to integrate billing functionality into LoopBack 4 applications.
-It provides an abstraction layer to work with billing services such as Chargebee, Stripe etc, offering common billing operations like creating and managing customers, invoices, payment sources, and transactions.
+We have created a package [loopback4-billing](https://github.com/sourcefuse/loopback4-billing) that is designed to integrate billing functionality into LoopBack 4 applications.
+It provides an abstract layer to work with billing services such as Chargebee, Stripe etc, offering common billing operations like creating and managing customers, invoices, payment sources, and transactions.
+Our subscription service uses this billing package for bill settlement.

 ## Customizing Plans with Sizes and Features

-This feature allows for the creation and management of plans with different sizes and features.
+This feature allows the creation and management of plans with different sizes and features.
 Plans are used to represent various service tiers or options you offer to your customers.
 Sizes define the overall scope or capacity of a plan, while features are specific functionalities that can be enabled or disabled for each plan.

 The Plan Customization feature consists of two main aspects: